 I could easily add another 20 titles – so many books, never enough time!

-What books have you personally enjoyed this summer?
+What books did you personally enjoyed this summer?

 My personal favourites consumed over the hot weeks of late have been Damascus by Christos Tsiolkas – a novel exploring Christianity and Sauls conversion; Openside by Sam Warburton – a deeply personal and honest account of what it is to play top-tier rugby by the Welsh captain and The Education of an Idealist by Samantha Power – the extraordinary memoir of an Irish immigrant who seized every opportunity that came her way and in 2013 became the youngest ever US ambassador to the United Nations.
 Three wonderful reads and soon to be followed up with the much anticipated The Mirror and the Light – the third and final volume in the Cromwell trilogy by that giant of literature Hilary Mantel.
 It’s due in March and I can’t wait!

-Unity Books is up for a major international award - can you tell us about this?
-How has the store changed over the years, which has led it to being a finalist this year?
+Unity Books has just won a major international award - can you tell us about this?
+How has the store changed over the years, which has led it to being this year's winner?

 What do you love most about your job?